mohammadReza1993/Cave-Segmentation/README.md

  You can either use `ultralytics` package or you can manually deploy the model on Jetson Nano.

- To use `ultralytics`, you can run the model inside the docker container provided in https://docs.ultralytics.com/guides/nvidia-jetson/#flash-jetpack-to-nvidia-jetson
+ To use `ultralytics`, you can run the model inside the docker container provided at https://docs.ultralytics.com/guides/nvidia-jetson/#flash-jetpack-to-nvidia-jetson

 It shows all the steps for the model deployment.